h593286/fireguard/README.md

 # Fireguard
  An ADA504 group-project

-*By Fredrik Fluge, Daniel Gunleiksrud, Magnus Noreide and Eilert Skram*
+*By Fredrik Fluge, Daniel K.Gunleiksrud, Magnus Noreide and Eilert Skram*

 # Instructions

-To replicate the project and to run it on your own device, please follow the instructions below
+To replicate the project and to run it on your own device, please follow the instructions below.

 ## 1. Clone GitHub project
-Frist clone the GitHub project.
+Clone the GitHub project.

 If you are unsure on how to do this, follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## 2. Add Frost Client-Id and Secret in GitHub
-Now you need to add your Frost Client-Id and Frost Client-Secret
+Now you need to add your Frost Client-Id and Frost Client-Secret.

 This is done by doing the following steps:
 - Enter the cloned repository